jim-schwoebel/allie/README.md

 This aligns well with how we define 'samples' in our pipeline.

 ## Features to add
+### Bias discovery
+* apply machine learning models for each types of data (audio, text, images, video, .CSV) to auto detect things like ages, genders, etc.

 ### Datasets
 * [PyDataset](https://github.com/iamaziz/PyDataset) - numerical datasets
 * [AudioSet_download]() - download link to AudioSet